framps/raspiBackupDoc/en/src/error-messages.md

 Cause:

 *raspiBackup* prevents it from being started several times in parallel.
-Either *raspiBackup* is still running or the previous *raspiBackup* run terminated with an error and the lock an error and the lock was not removed.
+Either *raspiBackup* is still running or the previous *raspiBackup* run terminated with an error and the lock was not removed.

 Further actions: